Forbes State Forest

 Forbes State Forest was named for Gen. John Forbes, who, in 1758, ordered the construction of a road from Bedford to Fort Pitt for the British Army’s attack on Fort Duquesne.
 The forest comprises 15 tracts totaling almost 59,000 acres in:

 Forbes spreads across the high ridges of the Laurel Highlands, including the 3,213-ft.
 Mt.
-Davis, the highest point in PA.
+Davis, the highest point in Pennsylvania.

 Although Forbes forest district encompasses Allegheny, Greene, Washington, Fayette, Westmoreland, and Somerset counties, all of the district’s state forest land is found in the latter three.